mvolkmann/blog/src/swift-ui.md

 click the button with a triangle inside a circle.
 This also enables scrolling by dragging which is not possible in the default mode.
+And one more thing clicking this does is to trigger the Preview to resume if it is paused and rebuild the code.

 It is possible for the Preview area to show more than one preview.
 This is controlled by the `ContentView_Previews` struct